Bright futures beckon for our hard-working students

 Former Campion School pupil Ewan is now progressing to King’s College London to study Modern Languages.
 He said: “Studying languages wasn’t very well supported at my school and it took both time and help from my teachers in the first year, as well as the advisors in the CUBE to make me feel like I was making the right decision.”
 In the future he hopes to use his degree for a career possibly in the civil service, but he is keeping his options open.

-Loum Tzaferi – Loum achieved an A* in Psychology, an A in Government & Politics and a B grade in Accounting (although this is subject to appeal).
-He is hoping to gain a place at UCL to study Psychology.
+Loum Tzaferi – Loum achieved two A*s in Psychology and Accounting and an A in Government & Politics.
+He will be applying for a place at UCL to study Psychology to start in September 2021.
 Former Redden Court School pupil Loum only arrived in England in August 2016, speaking very little English.
 He speaks two other languages, Greek and Albanian and English is his third language.
 He enjoyed his time at Havering Sixth Form and said: “The sixth form is a nice college where excellent learning takes place in a safe and friendly environment.
 When you are here it feels like you are part of your own small community.”